The influence of strong magnetic fields on proto-quark stars: Formalism

 \section{Formalism}

 The Lagrangian density for the bag model including the magnetic field is given by

-where $\Psi_q$ stands for the 3 light quark fields, $e=0.08$ is the electron charge (in Gaussian natural units), $A^\mu$ is the electromagnetic field and $\Theta_V$ is a step function defined as $1$ inside the bag and $0$ outside.
-The bag constant value is chosen to be ${\mathcal B}=(154\ \rm{MeV})^4$ in accordance with an analysis of stability made for magnetized proto-quark stars \cite{us}. $F_{\mu\nu}=\partial_\mu A_\nu-\partial_\nu A_\mu$ is the electromagnetic field tensor (multiplied by $1/\sqrt{4\pi}$ due to our choice of units).
+where $\Psi_q$ stands for the three light quark fields, ${Q_e}_i$ is the electric charge of each particle in multiples of the electron charge, $e=0.08$ is the electron charge (in Gaussian natural units), $A^\mu$ is the electromagnetic field and $\Theta_V$ is a step function defined as $1$ inside the bag and $0$ outside.
+The bag constant value is chosen to be ${\mathcal B}=(154\ \rm{MeV})^4$ in accordance with an analysis of stability made for magnetized proto-quark stars \cite{us}.
+Note that more sophisticated models include bag ``constants" that are functions of the chemical potential or of the magnetic field itself \cite{Reinhardt:1986tv,Adami:1993tp,Liu:2001em,Burgio:2002sn,Mallick:2012wa}.
+Other models include density dependent quark masses instead of constant bag parameters \cite{qmdd,qmdd2,qmdd3,us}.
+In this kind of models, a pressure term that depends on the baryonic density (or chemical potential) or on the magnetic field itself is present.
+We do not follow such prescriptions in order to keep the density dependence of the model as simple and clear as possible. $F_{\mu\nu}=\partial_\mu A_\nu-\partial_\nu A_\mu$ is the electromagnetic field tensor.
+Note that there is a factor $1/{4\pi}$ multiplying $F_{\mu\nu}F^{\mu\nu}$ due to our choice of units.
 Finally, $\Psi_l$ stands for the electron, muon, and electron and muon neutrino fields.

 The magnetic field is taken to be parallel to the $z$ direction.
-For details of the calculation of the bulk properties of a Fermi gas we refer to Refs.~\cite{Strickland:2012vu,PerezMartinez:2005av,PerezMartinez:2007kw, Paulucci:2010uj,nosso_NJL,nosso_NJL2,luiz,aziz,aziz2,Chiu:1968zz,Canuto:1969ct,Canuto:1969cs,Canuto:1969cn}.
+For details of the calculation of the bulk properties of a Fermi gas we refer to Refs.~\cite{Strickland:2012vu,PerezMartinez:2005av,PerezMartinez:2007kw, Paulucci:2010uj,nosso_NJL,nosso_NJL2,luiz,aziz,Rabhi:2009ih,Chiu:1968zz,Canuto:1969ct,Canuto:1969cs,Canuto:1969cn}.
 The pressure and energy density in the bag model are the pressure and energy density of a non-interacting Fermi gas with the bag constant subtracted and added, respectively.
-For the charged particles, the matter contribution to the pressure and energy density for finite and zero temperature in the presence of a constant magnetic field, $B$, in the $z$ direction are
+For the charged particles, the matter contribution to the pressure and energy density for finite and zero temperature in the presence of a constant magnetic field, $B$, in the $z$ direction are \